United States Armed Forces: History

 The history of the U.S. Armed Forces dates back to 14 June 1775, with the creation of the Continental Army, even before the Declaration of Independence marked the establishment of the United States.
 The Continental Navy, established on 13 October 1775, and Continental Marines, established on 10 November 1775, were created in close succession by the Second Continental Congress in order to defend the new nation against the British Empire in the American Revolutionary War.

 These forces demobilized in 1784 after the Treaty of Paris ended the Revolutionary War.
 The Congress of the Confederation created the current United States Army on 3 June 1784.
 The United States Congress created the current United States Navy on 27 March 1794 and the current United States Marine Corps on 11 July 1798.
 All three services trace their origins to their respective Continental predecessors.

-The 1787 adoption of the Constitution gave Congress the power to "raise and support armies", to "provide and maintain a navy" and to "make rules for the government and regulation of the land and naval forces", as well as the power to declare war.
-The President of the United States is the U.S. Armed Forces' commander-in-chief.
+The 1787 adoption of the Constitution gave Congress the power to "raise and support armies," to "provide and maintain a navy", and to "make rules for the government and regulation of the land and naval forces", as well as the power to declare war.
+The President of the United States is the United States Armed Forces' commander-in-chief.